tshadowknight/SRW_Engine_MV_Docs/manual.md

 Example:  `50 - distance + ([[pilot:10]] * 100)`

 This formula favors closer target with a strong bias towards targeting ally pilot 10

+### Battle Text Alias
+If set this pilot will take its battle lines from the specified pilot, but only if the pilot itself does not have a line for the requested context.
+Usually used for attack lines for pilots that share a mech.

 # Attacks